KonnorRogers/bridgetown-automation-cypress/README.md

 bridgetown apply https://github.com/ParamagicDev/bridgetown-automation-cypress
 ```

-## Adding tests
+## Adding tests to a Bridgetown project

-Tests are located in the `cypress/` file.
+Tests are located in the `cypress/integration` file.
 Checkout [Cypress](cypress.io)
 for further documentation on adding Cypress tests.

-## Testing automation script
+## Testing the "apply" command

-Right now there is one big integration tests which is run via simple:
+Right now there is one big integration tests which simply
+checks that the files were created for Cypress in a new bridgetown project.

+In order for the tests to pass, you must first push the branch you're working on and then
+wait for Github you update the raw file so the remote automation test will pass

 ```bash
 git clone https://github.com/ParamagicDev/bridgetown-automation-cypress/